-19 Smoking Hot Red Swimsuits To Shop For 4th Of July Weekend
+23 Smoking-Hot Red Swimsuits To Shop For 4th Of July Weekend

 Now that summer has officially arrived, it's time to get serious about swimsuit shopping.
 And any worthwhile swimwear collection should include a red swimsuit.
-Besides the fact that they gives off major Baywatch vibes, red swimsuits stand out from the crowd (in a good way), they're indisputably sexy, and let's be honest: the color looks really good with a tan.
+Besides the fact that they give off major Baywatch vibes, red swimsuits stand out from the crowd (in a good way), they're indisputably sexy, and let's be honest: the color looks great on everyone.

-With July 4th right around the corner, it's the perfect time to pull out a fiery red swimsuit and hit the biggest pool party of the summer.
+With July 4th right around the corner, it's the perfect time to pull out a fiery red swimsuit and hit the pool — or, err, your closest socially distanced outdoor space.
 Stumped on where to start?
-Ahead, take your pick of 19 red bikinis and one-pieces that are sure to give your swimsuit collection the ~festive~ upgrade it's been craving — just in time for 4th of July weekend.
+Ahead, take your pick of 23 red bikinis and one-pieces that are sure to give your swimsuit collection the ~festive~ upgrade it's been craving — just in time for 4th of July weekend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.